enesdemirag/enesdemirag.github.io/_posts/2019-10-25-linear-regression.md

 For more information, you can check these [1](https://youtu.be/KsVBBJRb9TE) - [2](https://youtu.be/coQAAN4eY5s) videos.

-### Practical - Linear Regression

-Write a function which returns the best fitting line for given data points.

-We will use two different regression methods and write separate functions for both of them.
+To write a function which returns the best fitting line for given data points I used two regression methods and write separate functions for both of them to show the differences.

 |Simple Linear Regression|Least Squares Regression|
 |:---:|:---:|